THOMASELOVE/432-classes-2026/class07/README.md

 1. The slides posted for Classes 7 and 8 are enormous (224 slides), and will be discussed (at least) in classes 7 and 8.
 My effort there is to try to provide a logistic regression example which "covers" material from many different aspects of regression modeling.
     - Here is [an outline](outline.md) of the material discussed in these slides, which also includes [an index of key statistical topics discussed](outline.md#index-of-r-functions-and-key-statistical-ideas).
-    - The **support1000 example**, on our Shared Drive includes many things from these slides, plus other materials.
+    - The **support1000 example** on our Shared Drive includes many things from these slides, plus other materials.
     - In Classes 9 and 10, we will be working through a similarly detailed example, involving linear regression.
-4. Today's data comes from the [favorite movies data gathered in 431 this past Fall and in prior years](https://github.com/THOMASELOVE/431-classes-2025/tree/main/movies).
-The version on our 432-data page is an Excel file, [downloadable here](https://github.com/THOMASELOVE/432-data/raw/refs/heads/master/data/movies_2025-10-28.xlsx).
+2. This week's data comes from the [favorite movies data gathered in 431 this past Fall and in prior years](https://github.com/THOMASELOVE/431-classes-2025/tree/main/movies).
+The version on our 432-data page is an Excel file, [downloadable here](https://github.com/THOMASELOVE/432-data/raw/refs/heads/master/data/movies_2026-02-01.xlsx).
-5. We won't get to it until Class 8, but there is an extra file of 50 more movies, as a .csv, also on our 432-data page, [downloadable here](https://github.com/THOMASELOVE/432-data/blob/master/data/movies_extra.csv).
+3. We won't get to it until Class 8, but there is an extra file of 50 more movies, as a .csv, also on our 432-data page, [downloadable here](https://github.com/THOMASELOVE/432-data/blob/master/data/movies_extra.csv).

 ## Some Thoughts motivated by "How To Be A Modern Scientist"